How to: Set-up Parental Controls

 Students can configure their device to meet their personal likes and individual learning style, rather than working with a device that has been prescribed for them.
 The program forms part of the School’s overall strategy to personalise the curriculum and learning for students.
 Students can move their learning seamlessly between home, school and alternative wireless environments, such as local libraries.

-From 2019, all Year 7 students will be required to own a device that supports a stylus or has the facility to use a stylus/touch screen input.
+All Year 7 students are required to own a device that supports a stylus or has the facility to use a stylus/touch screen input.
 ‘Digital inking’, the use of a stylus or pen, allows numbers, symbols, diagrams, drawings and other markings to be captured digitally.

 Recent studies support using a stylus device in the educational context.
 Dean (2014) explains the ability to mix digital ink, images and text means that products such as formulas in Mathematics or the drawing of diagrams or annotation of images imported into text in Biology, can be quickly undertaken.